Kenya AB Coffee - Coffee of the month subscription

 The dry mill will separate the coffee into a wide range of different bean sizes and remove any contamination and bad quality coffee beans that have made it through the process.

-This is a great example of a wonderful Kenya AA coffee with well balanced, clean flavours.
+This is a great example of a wonderful Kenya AB coffee with well balanced, clean flavours.
 You can expect juicy fruit flavours that include blackcurrant, rhubarb, sweet citrus and wonderful brown sugar sweetness.